 - Application - Complete the undergraduate application for admission.

-Students who are applying to be dually enrolled at NMU while still attending high school should also complete the dual enrollment-permission to enroll form.
+Students who are applying to be dually enrolled at NMU while still attending high school should complete the dual enrollment application.

 Transcripts - Request your official high school transcript(s) be sent to the Admissions Office.
 If you have earned a G.E.D. or equivalent, request an official score report be sent to NMU.

-Transcripts from non-U.S., non-Canadian institutions must be sent to an external agency for evaluation.
-Exceptions are possible if a U.S. high school posts non-U.S. earned high school credits on their transcript.
-Transcripts not issued in English must be accompanied by a same format, word for word English translation.
+- Transcripts from non-U.S., non-Canadian institutions must be sent to an external agency for evaluation.
+Transcripts not issued in English must be accompanied by an English translation.
+See additional details under "Transcripts" here.

 Baccalaureate Program Admission: First-year applicants seeking admission to a baccalaureate degree program will be admitted if they meet the following requirements: